 Gavin Mlls is the MD of Don't Forget George Events, (www.dontforgetgeorge.co.za), a specialist event production and communications company launched in 1998.
 He is as passionate about life as he is about his business, and believes it is up to voices of reason in a turbulent world, to help craft our future, not just accept it.
-Contact Gavin on tel +27 (0)11 791 3308, email gavin@dontforgetgeorge.co.za and follow @Gavinnills on Twitter.
+Contact Gavin on tel +27 (0)11 791 3308, email gavin@dontforgetgeorge.co.za and follow @Gavinmills on Twitter.
+View my profile and articles...